Exiv2/exiv2/trunk/contrib/Qt/ReadMe.txt

 3  You may need to copy libstdc++-6.dll to /usr/local/bin
    cp $(which libstdc++-6.dll) /usr/local/bin

-4  You may have to edit commandLineTool.pro to match environment
+4  You may have to edit commandLineTool.pro to match your environment

 5  DO NOT USE Cygwin Builds

 6  Do not give up.
    This stuff works.
 You may have to work quite hard to get it working.
    Don't give up.
 It will work.

-7  If you give up with MinGW, use Visual Studio
+7  If you give up with MinGW, use Visual Studio.

 Running MinGW bash and setting Qt tools in the path
 ---------------------------------------------------